Dr. Victoria Southgate

 PhD Psychology, University of St Andrews, 2005.

-Southgate, V. (in press).
+Southgate, V. (2014).
 Early manifestations of mind reading.
 In S. Baron-Cohen, H. Tager-Flusberg & M. Lombardo (Eds.), Understanding Other Minds, 3rd Edition.
 Oxford University Press.

 Southgate, V., & Begus, K. (2013).
 Motor activation during the observation of non-executable actions in infants.
 Psychological Science, 24(6), 828-835.